yellowclass/.github/.github/PULL_REQUEST_TEMPLATE.md

 * Did you assign a label to this PR? - [YES/NO]

-* Did you delete unrequired questions from this PR?
-[YES/NO]

 #### Following are required only if `base branch` is `@develop`